 So...
 Where’s My Damn Coffee?

-Hugh sorta outed us in an essay he wrote in September, 2020 for his Facebook page, mentioning we were an “item” before the summer of 2013—meaning, of course, a few months before he got his degree from New York Film Academy where we met in my class.
+21 JAN 2021: Hugh sorta outed us in an essay he wrote last September (2020) for his Facebook page, mentioning we were an “item” before the summer of 2013—meaning, of course, a few months before he got his degree from New York Film Academy where we met in my class.
 I have always publicly maintained our student-professor romance didn’t start to develop until the following summer after he had graduated since I obviously didn’t want to herald its existence while I was still teaching there.
 So now that the proverbial cat is out of the proverbial bag, I felt maybe an explanation—or is it a confession?—was in order.

 Hugh came into my class in September of 2012, the fall semester immediately after he transferred west to LaLaLand from our New York City campus to complete his final year.
 He was 23, certainly handsome, and obviously a gifted student, but romance was hardly on my mind.
 See, I grew up the son of a cowboy and that image, something Hugh carried like a badge of honor, was about the last thing to which I gravitated.
 Anything that reminded me of my father I basically avoided like the plague.